Thousands without power as Storm Franklin hits Ireland

 It is the third storm in recent days, after Storm Dudley and Storm Eunice wreaked havoc across parts of the island.

-Nearly 30,000 homes and businesses are without power after Storm Franklin hit the island of Ireland.
+More than 30,000 homes and businesses remain without power after Storm Franklin hit the island of Ireland.

-It is the third storm to pass over the country in recent days, after Storm Dudley and Storm Eunice wreaked havoc.
+It is the third storm to pass over the island in recent days, after Storm Dudley and Storm Eunice wreaked havoc.

-Status orange wind warnings issued for parts of the north and north-west have now expired, but Met Eireann has warned that people can expect high winds and strong gusts over the course of the morning.
+This latest storm brought coastal flooding and fallen trees to parts of the island once again, with the north and north-west most affected.

 Met Eireann said gusts of more than 130kph were recorded in Co Galway and Co Donegal.

+A yellow wind warning remains in place until midday for the counties of Wicklow and Wexford on the east coast of the island.

+Storm Franklin, coming in the wake of two other major storms, left homes and businesses across the island without power.

-ESB confirmed on Monday morning that just over 29,000 customers were without power in the wake of the storm.
+ESB confirmed on Monday morning that just over 29,000 customers were without power in the wake of the storm in the Republic, while Northern Ireland Electricity Networks confirmed that just under 3,000 customers remain cut off.

-ESB crews and local council staff are assessing the extent of the damage, as the worst of the weather passes.
+Electricity crews and local council staff are assessing the extent of the damage, with the worst conditions set to ease later on Monday morning.

-A yellow warning remains in place for the entirety of the Republic until later on Monday morning, while a yellow wind warning for Northern Ireland, issued by the Met Office, will stay in place until the early afternoon.

 Parts of the country were still clearing up after Storm Eunice when the latest storm hit.